intel/virtual-storage-manager/INSTALL.md

 **Q: Why I can't upgrade from Firefly to Giant?**

 	A: There are a few missing packages in Giant repository like python-rados, librados2-devel, python-cephfs, python-rbd, librbd1-devel. you'd find out them and install in advance before upgrade.
 There is a ceph issue is for it at http://tracker.ceph.com/issues/10476#change-46231.

+**Q: How can I present pool to Openstack?**

+	A: One criticle factor is to make sure VSM nodes can ssh into openstack nodes without passwords. the establish of mutual trust between nodes needs to be done outside VSM. in VSM, user needs set the SSH user name when creating Openstack Access.

+**Q: Can I add an node without VSM software installed into Ceph Cluster?**

+	A: It's possible.
+One pre-condition is to make sure the new node has finished all pre-flight configurations.
+VSM provides a tool named *prov_node.sh*, which will automatically provision VSM software on it, then user can discover the new server on Web UI, and add it into cluster.